natnaeltadesse/AI-Crossword-Game/README.md

-# Crossword Puzzle Game
+# Crossword Game

-This is a Python program that generates crossword puzzles.
-Given a set of words, the program will generate a crossword puzzle with those words as clues.
+A fun crossword game made with Python and tkinter.

+## Requirements

+- Python 3
+- tkinter (usually comes with Python)

 ## Installation

-1. Clone the repository to your local machine.
+Clone the repository:
-2. Make sure you have Python 3 installed.
-3. Install the required packages with `pip install -r requirements.txt`.

-## Usage

-1. Open `crossword.py`.
-2. Edit the `WORDS` list with your own set of words.
+Change into the directory:

-3. Run the program with `python crossword.py`.
+Run the game:

+## Gameplay

-4. The program will generate a crossword puzzle as a `.png` image in the `output` directory.
+- The game will display a crossword puzzle on the left side of the screen and clues on the right side.
+- Click on a clue to highlight the corresponding word in the puzzle.
+- Type your answer into the highlighted word.
+- If you get stuck, you can reveal a letter by clicking the "Reveal Letter" button.
+- If you need more help, you can reveal the entire word by clicking the "Reveal Word" button.
+- When you have completed the puzzle, click the "Check Answers" button to see if you have any mistakes.
+- If you have any mistakes, they will be highlighted in red.
+- Once you have corrected your mistakes, click the "Check Answers" button again to check your work.

 ## Contributing

 Contributions are welcome!
-If you have an idea for a feature or find a bug, please open an issue or submit a pull request.
+Please create a pull request with your changes.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the LICENSE file for details.